 What an Alias is in Help Scout

-Suppose that your mailbox address is email@example.com, but you have other email addresses such as firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org out there that your customers also use to contact you.
+Suppose that your custom address is firstname.lastname@example.org, but you have other email addresses such as email@example.com, firstname.lastname@example.org, and email@example.com out there that your customers also use to contact you.
 You might want to auto-forward those other addresses in to Help Scout as well, to make sure you're not missing any support requests.

 Not sure if you need to use an alias or set up a separate mailbox?
 Check out When to Set up a New Mailbox for a handy guide and comparison!

 Declaring the other addresses as mailbox aliases tells Help Scout that you're expecting to receive email automatically forwarded in from that address.
 You'll find the Aliases field at Mailbox Settings > Edit Mailbox.